 Which airlines have the most take off and landing slots at London Heathrow Airport?

-We have taken the data from the Airport Coordination Ltd report from November 2019 – this is data for the Summer 2020 season which runs from late March until late October.
+We have taken the data from Airport Coordination Ltd, which runs the slot allocation programme.
+The numbers below are for a random week in the Summer season (w/c 5th September) which runs from late March until late October.

-‘Slots held’ is the total weekly number of individual slots for Summer 2020.
+‘Slots held’ is the total weekly number of individual slots for the week of 5th September.
 Two slots are required per flight.
-Virgin Atlantic, for example, has 338 slots which equals 169 return flights per week.
+Virgin Atlantic, for example, has 394 slots which equals 197 return flights per week.

 |Airline||Slots held||% of total|

-Unsurprisingly, British Airways comes out on top with over 50% of all slots allocated.
-This is an order of magnitude more than Lufthansa which has a meagre 5.3% in comparison!
+Unsurprisingly, British Airways comes out on top with over 50% of all slots allocated (the grand total of slots is 9,680 per week, so 690 departures per day).
+This is an order of magnitude more than Virgin Atlantic which has a meagre 4.1% in comparison.

-All data below is based only on the top 25 slot holders.
+All data below is based only on the top 25 slot holders, albeit that the top 25 control 89% of slots:

 Heathrow slot allocations by airline alliance: